LBC-LNBio/PyMOL-KVFinder-web-Tools/paper.md

 # Summary

-KVFinder-web (https://parkvfinder.cnpem.br) is an open source web-based application for cavity detection and spatial characterization with parKVFinder software [@Guerra2020] of any type of biomolecular structure.
+KVFinder-web is an open-source web-based application for cavity detection and spatial characterization with parKVFinder software [@Guerra2020] of any type of biomolecular structure.
 The web application is composed of two modules: a server and a PyMOL plugin client.

-The server module (https://github.com/LBC-LNBio/KVFinder-webserver) has a Web-Queue-Worker architecture style.
+The server module (https://github.com/LBC-LNBio/KVFinder-webserver), written in Rust, has a Web-Queue-Worker architecture style.
 The Web component receives jobs requests in JSON format with detection parameters.
-If the request is valid, it returns a response with an unique id, based on the provided parameters, corresponding to the accepted job to the client.
+If the request is valid, it returns a response with a unique id, based on the provided parameters, corresponding to the accepted job to the client.
 Otherwise, it returns an HTTP error code with an error message.
 The client must send a request with an id and the Web component returns "queued", "running" or "completed" together with the respective results.
+The Queue component uses Ocypod software that receives jobs accepted by the Web component.
+The Worker component communicate with Queue component, requesting "queued" jobs, that will be processed with parKVFinder software.
+After completion, the job results are sent back to the Web component and made available to the client.
+According to the processing requirements, new Worker components can be allocated to increase capacity.
+The server module is packaged inside of a Docker container, making available to execute on different platforms and Cloud services.

+Our KVFinder-web service, located at https://parkvfinder.cnpem.br, running in a Cloud environment has some limitations compared to parKVFinder local installation, that are stated on the documentation.

-The client module (https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools) is a plugin that integrates the KVFinder-web server with PyMOL.
+The client module (https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools), written in Python, is a Qt interface that integrates the KVFinder-web server with PyMOL [@PyMOL].
+The PyMOL KVFinder-web Tools is a user-friendly graphical user interface that enables customization of parKVFinder parameters for a target structure.
+Additionaly, the plugin has a Worker thread that handle communication with KVFinder-web server, including automatically downloading completed jobs from it.

+Both modules will undergo continuous improvements and updates, according to the needs of the scientific community, including characterizations.

 # Statment of need

 # Acknowledgements

+We thank the Brazilian Biosciences National Laboratory (LNBio), part of the Brazilian Center for Research in Energy and Materials (CNPEM) for accessibility to the Computational Biology Laboratory (LBC).
+This work was supported by the Fundação de Amparo à Pesquisa do Estado de São Paulo (FAPESP) [grant number 2018/00629-0].

 # References